ChiChunLiu/aDNAtools/README.md

 2. (latest) pseudo_haploid_pulldown.py: random pseudo-haploid calls from bcftools mpileup.

 TO DO:
-- Option: disable strand ambiguous SNPs removal
+- pulldown option: disable strand ambiguous SNPs removal (useful when allele0 are always on the forward strand)
-- Option: complete I/O
+- pulldown option: complete I/O
+- window-f3: window-based f3 for selection scan